 Give yourself the best chance you can by taking it easy with plenty of relaxation for a few days leading up to your race and get plenty of sleep.
-Tapering can be the most dangerous period of the entire marathon training programme.
-Your body and mind are well rested and peaking for a top performance; it’s hard to hold back when you feel so good but rein yourself in, don’t run too fast or too far otherwise you could blow the entire 16 week build up (or even longer).
+Tapering can be the most dangerous period of the entire training programme.
+Your body and mind are well rested and peaking for a top performance; it’s hard to hold back when you feel so good but rein yourself in, don’t run too fast or too far otherwise you could blow the entire training build up (or even longer).

 Start thinking about the race itself and prepare yourself psychologically, think about how you are going to cope with pre race anxiety, how are you going to maintain concentration whilst racing and running through discomfort and fatigue (I will send you more info on this the week before your race) but start visualising your race, how are you going to break it down.

 The last few weeks of the training plan are a guide only, you have done the hard work so if you reduce your miles in this time it will not make any too much difference, it is better to be slightly under prepared than have OTS (Over Training Syndrome).
 If you are feeling tired or have niggles then don’t get hung up on the plan, just reduce it slightly.